vgmduarte/python_snippets/README.md

 Snippets for Python projects using Anaconda and Jupyter Notebook.
+All files and folders are merely illustrative

 ## Anaconda